Otto Cribb: Early years

 Cribb was born in Dunedin, New Zealand, in 1878.
 His birth name was Alfred Simpson and his father was a tobacconist and hairdresser in Christchurch.
 He also became a tobacconist and worked for a chemist's shop in New Zealand for a time, and attained a high level of education.

-Cribb began boxing in New Zealand in 1898 winning several fights that year, and came to Australia in about 1899, ultimately settling in Parramatta, and earned recognition in boxing circles by sparring in a novice tournament at the Alhambra Club in Sydney in May.
-He joined the novice competition officially and in June 1899 he fought a fellow novice boxer Paddy Martin at the Alhambra Club and won.
+Cribb began boxing in New Zealand in 1898, winning several fights that year, and came to Australia in about 1899, ultimately settling in Parramatta, and earned recognition in boxing circles by sparring in a novice tournament at the Alhambra Club in Sydney in May.
+He joined the novice competition officially, and in June 1899 fought fellow novice boxer Paddy Martin at the Alhambra Club and won.
 The fight was regarded as both entertaining and amusing by the crowd, with Otto drawing laughs for reacting to being punched in the nose by wiping it.
 In September he beat Joe Dunn in a semi-final of the novice competition, and in October he drew against a boxer going by the pseudonym 'The Poet'.
 In late October he contracted influenza and was bedridden for four days leading him to postpone a match against Jack Tuckwell, who he beat when the match finally took place in late November.
 In December he acted as a cornerman for the first time during a Colonial Fleet boxing championship.